 Louise has worked in the housing sector since leaving university, initially as part of the Housing Management Team at the Guinness Trust.
 Louise became part of the Development Team at Symphony Housing Group from 2007 onwards and carried out the role of Senior Project Manager from 2009.
 She then took a ‘break’ from the housing industry in 2015/16 to run a B&B in Blackpool!

-Louise joined the Saffer Cooper Team in November 2016 and has been working closely with the JV North partners to deliver the consortium’s £100m Homes & Communities Agency programmes.
+Louise joined the Saffer Cooper Team in November 2016 where she worked closely with the JV North partners to deliver the consortium’s £100m Homes England programmes.

 Outside of work, Louise is kept busy with her 3 children!
-She also has a keen interest in history, enjoys reading and plays for a Brass Band.
+She also has a keen interest in travel and history.
+She also enjoys reading and plays for a Brass Band.

 Louise skills and experience include: